code-monk08/MIKASA/README.md

 Security made Simple

 ## About :
-A Tool for simple and efficient Intrusion Detection & Network Traffic Analysis.
+A CLI tool for simple and efficient Network Traffic Analysis.

 ## INTRODUCTION :